treeverse/lakeFS/docs/understand/faq.md

 1. Periodic aggregated action counters (e.g. how many "get_object" operations occurred).

 ### 5. How is lakeFS different from Delta Lake / Hudi / Iceberg?
-Delta Lake, Hudi, and Iceberg all define dedicated, structured data formats that allow deletes and upserts. lakeFS is format-agnostic and enables consistent cross-collection versioning of your data using Git-like operations.
+Delta Lake, Apache Hudi, and Apache Iceberg all define dedicated, structured data formats that allow deletes and upserts. lakeFS is format-agnostic and enables consistent cross-collection versioning of your data using Git-like operations.
 Read our [comparison](https://lakefs.io/hudi-iceberg-and-delta-lake-data-lake-table-formats-compared/) for a more detailed comparison.

 ### 6. What inspired the lakeFS logo?
 The [Axolotl](https://en.wikipedia.org/wiki/Axolotl){:target="_blank"} – a species of salamander, also known as the Mexican Lake Monster or the Peter Pan of the animal kingdom.
 It's a magical creature, living in a lake - just like us! :)